Outback Summer Program

 Choices, Choices, Choices!

-* Free swim is a choice and due to popularity does fill up.
-Outback does our very best to give each child an opportunity to swim at least once per week, and twice if at all possible.
-We follow the schedule of the pool if the pool is closed we will not have the swimming option.
+* Free swim is an choice that happens twice/week during the regular day schedule after lunch.
+Due to popularity it occasionally does fill up.
+We do our very best to give each child an opportunity to swim at least once per week, and twice if at all possible.
+We follow the schedule of the pool, so if the pool is closed we will not have the swimming option.

 - Drama: character development, improv, play writing, performances

-- Visual Arts: cartooning, drawing, painting, sculpture, installation, ceramics
+- Visual Arts: cartooning, drawing, painting, sculpture, installation

 - Dance: creative modern, jazz, hip hop, international